-Brussels sprouts (Brassica oleracea gemmifera) prefer a long (100-150 days) cool growing season, which means growing them in warm places like Arizona can be a challenge.
+Brussels sprouts (Brassica oleracea gemmifera) prefer a long (around 100 days) cool growing season, which means growing them in hot climates like Arizona can be a challenge.
 Be that as it may, if you learn how to grow Brussels sprouts in Arizona (and the weather cooperates), the flavor of fresh-picked Brussels sprouts can’t compare to anything you buy at the store.

-Want to learn how to grow Brussels sprouts in Arizona?
-Here are 5 tips:
+Want to learn how to grow Brussels sprouts?
+Here are five tips:

 1. Plant Brussels sprouts at the right time